Pedro-Revez-Silva/l2j-server-docker/README.md

 `docker exec -it l2j-server-docker /bin/sh -c "[ -e /bin/bash ] && /bin/bash || /bin/sh"`

 ### Configurable environment variables

-The default values can be modified in the docker-compose.yml file
+The default values can be modified in the docker-compose.yml file.

+The variables are optional, so they aren't in the default docker-compose.yml setup, but you can add them by yourself.

 - SERVER_IP : Your private or public server IP  (default: "127.0.0.1")
 - JAVA_XMS : Initial memory allocation pool (default: "512m")